 You’ll pay just the government-imposed taxes and fees of no more than $75 for roundtrip domestic flights when using the certificate, just be aware there are some restrictions on these companion certificates, such as booking through Delta.com in specific fare classes and having to use an Amex to pay for the tickets.
 Companion certificates are now also eligible for Medallion Complimentary Upgrades, which we cover in detail in a previous post.

 Can you apply for more than one Delta co-brand card and receive the welcome offer and bonus MQMs?
 Yes.
 And you can take advantage of perks like the free companion certificate from multiple cards each year.
-Just keep in mind the premium Delta cards attract significant annual fees, in the hundreds of dollars per year.
+Just keep in mind the premium Delta cards attract significant annual fees that will set you back hundreds of dollars per year.
 And you’ll need to weigh the cost of maintaining these cards, and meeting the spending thresholds each year, against opportunities to hold what we consider better premium credit cards, providing superior benefits, and earning points in more lucrative programs.

-If you're contemplating how to use your SkyMiles, check out the post we put together on Delta SkyMiles Sweet Spots or check out the video that Richard Kerr, Founder of Award Travel 101 (our Facebook community) put together on How to Maximize Delta SkyMiles.
+If you're contemplating how to use your SkyMiles, check out the post we put together on Delta SkyMiles Sweet Spots or check out the Award Travel 101 Video (our Facebook community) on How to Maximize Delta SkyMiles.